The Link Between Omega 3 Fatty Acids & Phospholipids

 Boosting Health Benefits with Omega 3 and Curcumin Through Mussel Oil

 A New Zealand company, Bio-Mer, has developed what they call the ‘trojan-horse’ bioavailable concept with their Curcumol Mussel Oil which contains curcumin as well as omega 3 and phospholipid rich green lipped mussel oil.
 The curcumin infuses with the oil and therefore gets transported through the stomach without being affected by the gastric acids, ultimately arriving at the upper intestine where the curcumin, omega 3s and phospholipids can be utilized by the body and get the benefits associated with these ingredients.
 How beneficial are these ingredients?
 Well, besides an array of different studies proving the positive effects they have on various parts of the body, one area of research that’s causing excitement is curcumin’s ability to help rebuild neural pathways which could potentially help people with neuron disorders.
-Unlike some online businesses that buy Twitter followers, use SEO services to improvesiterank or how to get more followers on Twitter, you can trust these guys with your health supplement needs You can Google this to see more information or you could visit the Bio-Mer website where I read more information about curcumin and the other ingredients in the company’s Curcumol product.
+Unlike some online businesses that don’t know implement inbound marketing strategies, use SEO services to improve traffic or why content marketing is important for your business, you can trust these guys with your health supplement needs You can Google this to see more information or you could visit the Bio-Mer website where I read more information about curcumin and the other ingredients in the company’s Curcumol product.

 Ossomer: The New Zealand Marine Microcrystalline Hydroxyapatite Compound Enriching Calcium Supplementation Technology